 If the former, you’ll want to monitor the progress of those actions.
 Are they being implemented?
 Have they been effective?
 Has their full impact been reflected in earnings and/or the stock price?
 If the company’s plans don’t come to fruition or they were successful and reflected in earnings, you’ll want to evaluate whether you want to continue to own the company’s stock or whether it is time to sell it.

 If the latter, you’ll want to understand what steps the company plans to take to increase sales.
 You can then monitor the company’s progress towards those plans.
 If it doesn’t appear to be on track, it might be time to considering selling the stock and investing in another company.

 As I re-read Lynch’s book in preparation for writing this post, I was reminded how many useful tidbits he provides in it.
-Interspersed among the anecdotes are lots of lists, checklists and guidance on everything from identifying a company in which to possibly invest to determining the company’s growth pattern to reading financials to designing your A group of financial instruments..
+Interspersed among the anecdotes are lots of lists, checklists and guidance on everything from identifying a company in which to possibly invest to determining the company’s growth pattern to reading financials to designing your portfolio.
 If you plan to start picking stocks in individual companies, I highly recommend One Up on Wall Street by Peter Lynch as a good first book on the topic.
 If you are looking for a shorter source for similar information, I suggest this post from Schwab.

 Taken from Yahoo Finance, November 8, 2019.

 Taken from Yahoo Finance on November 8, 2019